 Have you ever heard of Mellow Mushroom Pizza?
 No?
 Me either.
 I have never been to a Mellow Mushroom Pizza and I had never even heard of it until I saw a copycat recipe on a blog I follow.

 I saw a photo of the Holy Shiitake Pizza and I literally started to drool.
 It looked incredibly delicious.
 I turned my screen around and showed my husband.
 He said wow and asked when we could have that pizza.

-I then asked him if he’d ever heard of Mellow Mushroom Pizza and he said that he had and he actually went to one.
-I asked how it was and he replied that it wasn’t anything special.
-I told him this was a copycat recipe for that place and he told me his pizza didn’t look like that.
-When I asked if he wanted to try it he agreed right away.
-I wrote down the list of ingredients and put it on our menu plan for the next week.
+I laughed and asked him if he'd ever heard of Mellow Mushroom Pizza and he said that he had and he actually gone to one.
+I asked how it was and he replied that it wasn't anything special.
+I told him this was a copycat recipe for that place and he told me his pizza didn't look like that.

 Now let's talk about toppings.
 I couldn't just use a jar of sauce on homemade crust (it doesn't happen folks!) so I made a pot of tomato sauce as well.
 I actually made THIS buttery tomato sauce which is simple and paired perfectly with this pizza.
 Then I topped it off with cheese, sliced mushrooms, caramelized onions, and bacon.
 This pizza had it all and both my husband and I loved it.